DKMAnet: Follow-up on adverse reaction reports - questions and answers

 When should I send a reminder for answers to a follow-up?

-The Danish Health and Medicines Authority sends reminders to doctors for follow-up replies at appropriate intervals.
+The Danish Health Authority sends reminders to doctors for follow-up replies at appropriate intervals.
 Therefore, you do not need to send any reminders.

 How can I see the requests I have submitted?